dprojects/Woodworking/Examples/README.md

 This approach will be more useful for future projects than static examples, I guess.

+**Note:** Storage boxes based on `Sketch` pattern (StorageBox_003+) are partially supported by [getDimensions](https://github.com/dprojects/getDimensions) macro tool.
+This is because there is [bug related to named constraints and expressions](https://forum.freecadweb.org/viewtopic.php?f=10&t=67042).
+If the bug will be solved all needed constraints will be named so You will be able to get `c - report type` as well.
+Now, You can check settings spreadsheet or automatic report for dimensions.
+Also, for Your project You can throw out expressions and name needed constraints.
+Named constraints works with values fine at FreeCAD.
+Good Luck, and Have Fun !

 * [Furniture](#furniture)
 	* [Bookcase_001](#bookcase_001)
 	* [Cabinet_modular_001](#cabinet_modular_001)